pdfkit/pdfkit/README.md

 **If pdf files required separate layout for

     config.middleware.use PDFKit::Middleware, {}, :pdf_layout => true

+    Now you can create app/views/layouts/application.pdf.erb that will be used for PDF files.

 ## Troubleshooting

 *  **Single thread issue:** In development environments it is common to run a